-The relay's protection function settings and parameters can be set and the active setting groups changed by a IEC 61850 client using the standard IEC 61850 services.

-The disturbance recorder and load profile files in COMTRADE format are retrieved from the \COMTRADE\ and \LPD\COMTRADE\ directories by using PCM600 or any other client supporting IEC 61850 file transfer service or FTP.
+The merging unit's function settings and parameters can be set by a IEC 61850 client using the standard IEC 61850 services.
+The disturbance recorder files in COMTRADE format are retrieved from the \COMTRADE and \LPD\COMTRADE directories by using PCM600 or any other client supporting IEC 61850 file transfer service or FTP.

-When setting the parameter Configuration/Communication/MMSLPRT1/Unit mode to "Primary", the values sent over IEC 61850 are scaled according to the CT and VT settings.Restart the protection relay after changing the parameter.
+When setting the parameter Configuration > Communication > MMSLPRT1 > Unit mode to "Primary", the values sent over IEC 61850 are scaled according to the CT and VT settings.
+Restart the merging unit after changing the parameter.
 This feature is needed if the SCADA system or substation gateway does not handle scaling from nominal values.

-Section 5 GOOSE
+5 GOOSE